 Paul joined Watsi on February 15th, 2015.
-Four years ago, Paul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Paul's most recent donation traveled 1,900 miles to support Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.
+Five years ago, Paul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Paul's most recent donation traveled 1,900 miles to support Edeau, a 13-year-old boy from Haiti, to fund heart surgery.